For information

 if broken.

-Some advantages over gel cells and flooded
+Some advantages over gel cells and flooded deep cycle

-deep cycle batteries:
+batteries:

-• they cannot spill, even if broken, as all electrolyte
+• they cannot spill, even if broken, as all

-are practically immune from freezing damage.
+expand, they are practically immune from freezing

-• charging voltages are the same as for any standard
+• charging voltages are the same as for any

-with incompatible chargers or charge controls.
+or problems with incompatible chargers or charge controls.

 • low self-discharge - from 1% to 3% per month

 is usual.
-This means that they can sit in storage for
+This means that they can sit in storage

-Basically, an AGM can do anything a
+Basically, an AGM can do anything a gel cell can,

-and RV applications.
+RV applications.